Lilyfield suburb profile

 Lilyfield property market performance

-Lilyfield's property market has shown modest growth over the past 12 months, with house values increasing by 3.7%, bringing the median house price to $2.29 million.
-The unit market remains relatively stagnant, with a negligible change of 0.1% in median value, and no recorded median unit price, indicating limited activity in this segment.
+Lilyfield's property market has shown a positive trend in house values over the past 12 months, with a 4.3% increase, bringing the median house price to $2.46 million.
+The unit market remains stagnant, with no change in median value, reflecting limited activity in this sector.

-Sales activity has been subdued, with 17 houses and only 5 units sold in the past 12 months.
-Houses are selling relatively quickly, with a median of 29 days on the market, while the unit market shows no recent activity, suggesting a lack of demand or supply.
+Sales activity has been moderate, with 29 houses sold in the past 12 months, while only 5 units changed hands, indicating a stronger demand for houses.
+Houses are selling relatively quickly, with a median of 34 days on the market, while unit data is insufficient for analysis.

 | Houses | Units | |